 Though Purdy & Henderson were prominent figures in the field of civil engineering field, an important piece of their history nevertheless has gone largely unnoticed.
 The firm employed one of the first and very few at the time female civil engineers, who helped construct many of these great New York City landmarks in this almost entirely male-dominated field at the turn of the last century.

 Marion S. Parker graduated from the University of Michigan in 1895 and was the first woman to receive a B.S in Civil Engineering from their School of Architecture and Civil Engineering.
 In a University of Michigan alumni publication, she was referred to as a “strong student in all technical subjects, especially in strength and resistance of materials.”

-In 1897, at 20 years old, Parker was the only woman engineer in the United States.
+In 1897, at 20 years old, Parker was the only female engineer working on the East Coast.
 She was hired to be the civil engineer for the construction of the Astoria Hotel (eventually the Waldorf Astoria Hotel), one of the most prestigious hotels in all of New York City until it was demolished to make way for the Empire State Building in 1929.